Cheesy Garlic Bread Stuffed Challah is the ultimate comfort food!

 Gorgeous, right?
 This is especially tasty warm with gooey cheese goodness.
 Or savory French toast.
 Or just tear a hunk off and get in there!

-- 2 whole eggs, 6 egg yolks, whisked, plus one extra yolk for glazing (save the whites for an omelette!)
+- 6 egg yolks, plus one for glazing (use the whites for breakfast!)

-- ½ cup vegetable oil, plus more for greasing bowl
+- ½ cup vegetable oil, plus more for greasing the bowl

 - 1½ cups grated mozzarella cheese